RunawayAsWind/LearnCMakeStepByStep/README.md

 # LearnCMakeStepByStep
-Very simple examples to teach you how to use CMake to manage different module step by step
+Very simple examples to teach you how to use CMake to manage different code modules step by step

 ## How To Use?
 Just click **build_default.bat**,and wait vsproj's generation.